spatie/laravel-permission/README.md

 ```

 ###Using blade directives
-This package also adds blade directives to verify whether the currently logged in user has all or any of a given list of roles.
+This package also adds Blade directives to verify whether the
+currently logged in user has all or any of a given list of roles.

 ```php
 @role('writer')